blay/blay.se/edgeryders.markdown

 This all lead to a situation where youth is facing great uncertainty, which is reflected in the concerns of the youth policies.
-As summarized by Titley in a background paper to ”8th Council of Europe Conference of Ministers responsible for Youth”:
+As summarized by Titley in a background paper to ’’8th Council of Europe Conference of Ministers responsible for Youth’’:

 > Indeed if there is a core theme running through the different issues
 > youth policy and work will have to address in relation to the work